 An End, But Not The End

 To conclude and as this post might suggests, planning for a move is a lengthy process and a critical step.
 Without planning, moving can be a really painful process.
 So approaching a move with a thorough planning calendar is a good start for success.
-In future posts, we will talk more about how we manage our life on the road.
-In the meantime, Savor The Adventure!
+In future posts, we will talk more about how we manage our lives on the road.
+In the meantime…

 Claire is a culinary explorer and the engineer brain behind Authentic Food Quest.
 Together with her partner, Rosemary, they created Authentic Food Quest to inspire people to travel deeper through authentic food.
 Through food, they believe, people can have more meaningful connections on their travels.
 Take the quiz and find out your Food Traveler Profile.